Re-Used Props - Containers

 Outside the Trek Universe one of these containers shows up in the Firefly episode "War Stories".

 The EPS regulators on DS9 can also be seen at the time portal of Golana (DS9: "Time's Orphan"), where they must have been around for many centuries.
-The prop can be seen in at least ten more episodes, most often as freight containers.
+The prop can be seen in at least eleven more episodes, most often as freight containers.
 Only in one of its latest known incarnations as flower pots in ENT: "Oasis" the spheres are used in a similar fashion as originally intended.
 It is a composter named "Bio Orb".

 The round compost containers appeared not only in Star Trek but also in "Babylon 5", "Crusade" and "Galaxy Quest".